Brigitte Bardot, 1960s sultry sex symbol turned militant animal rights activist dies at 91

 Brigitte Bardot, the French 1960s sex symbol who became one of the greatest screen sirens of the 20th century and later a militant animal rights activist and far-right supporter, has died.
 She was 91.

 Bardot died Sunday at her home in southern France, according to Bruno Jacquelin, of the Brigitte Bardot Foundation for the protection of animals.
-Speaking to The Associated Press, he gave no cause of death, and said no arrangements have yet been made for funeral or memorial services.
+Speaking to The Associated Press, he gave no cause of death, and said that no arrangements had been made for funeral or memorial services.
 She had been hospitalized last month.

-Bardot became an international celebrity as a sexualized teen bride in the 1956 movie "And God Created Woman."
-Directed by her then-husband, Roger Vadim, it triggered a scandal with scenes of the long-legged beauty dancing on tables naked.
+Bardot became an international celebrity as a sexualized teen bride in the 1956 movie “And God Created Woman.”
+Directed by then husband Roger Vadim, it triggered a scandal with scenes of the long-legged beauty dancing on tables naked.

-At the height of a cinema career that spanned some 28 films and three marriages, Bardot came to symbolize a nation bursting out of bourgeois respectability.
-Her tousled, blond hair, voluptuous figure and pouty irreverence made her one of France's best-known stars.
+At the height of a cinema career that spanned more than two dozen films and three marriages, Bardot came to symbolize a nation bursting out of bourgeois respectability.
+Her tousled, blond hair, voluptuous figure and pouty irreverence made her one of France’s best-known stars, even as she struggled with depression.

-''We are mourning a legend,'' French President Emmanuel Macron wrote Sunday on X.
+‘’We are mourning a legend,'' French President Emmanuel Macron said in an X post.

-Bardot's second career as an animal rights activist was equally sensational.
-She traveled to the Arctic to blow the whistle on the slaughter of baby seals; she condemned the use of animals in laboratory experiments; and she opposed Muslim slaughter rituals.
+Bardot’s second career as an animal rights activist was equally sensational.
+She traveled to the Arctic to blow the whistle on the slaughter of baby seals.
+She also condemned the use of animals in laboratory experiments, and she opposed Muslim slaughter rituals.

 “Man is an insatiable predator,” Bardot told The Associated Press on her 73rd birthday, in 2007.
 “I don’t care about my past glory.
 That means nothing in the face of an animal that suffers, since it has no power, no words to defend itself.”